Kuangxia Tianjiao Monü: Plot summary

 The story is set in 12th-century China against the backdrop of the wars between the Jin and Song empires.
 It opens with Geng Zhao, a Song spy's son who sets out to deliver an intelligence report on the Jin Empire to the Song government.
-His mission is complicated when he gets attacked by Jin agents and runs into trouble with villains like Gongsun Qi and Helian Qingbo.
+His mission is complicated when he gets attacked by Jin agents and runs into trouble with villainous martial artists like Gongsun Qi and Helian Qingbo.
 Liu Qingyao, an outlaw leader nicknamed "Demoness of Penglai", saves Geng Zhao and supports him as he complete his quest.

-Liu Qingyao discovers that Gongsun Qi, the Helian sisters and others are connected through an earlier generation of martial artists trained by a master who wanted to promote peace among the Jin, Song and Liao empires.
-Seeking to master two lethal skills created by his late father-in-law, Gongsun Qi conspires with Helian Qingbo to murder his wife Sang Baihong and steal the manuals for the skills.
+Liu Qingyao discovers that Gongsun Qi, the Helian sisters, and others are connected through an earlier generation of martial artists trained by a master who wanted to promote peace among the Jin, Song, and Liao empires.
+Seeking to master two lethal skills created by his late father-in-law, Gongsun Qi conspires with Helian Qingbo to murder his wife, Sang Baihong, and steal the manuals for the skills.

 Travelling south, Liu Qingyao gets entangled in a love triangle with "Mad Hero" Hua Guhan and "Proud Genius" Tan Yuchong.
-She also becomes a target of Liu Yuanjia, a Jin agent pretending to be her long-lost father.
-With Hua Guhan and Tan Yuchong's help, Liu Qingyao uncovers Liu Yuanjia's plot.
-Liu Qingyao's father, Liu Yuanzong, reappears and reveals that Liu Yuanjia is his cousin who betrayed him years ago.
+She also becomes a target of Liu Yuanjia, a Jin spy pretending to be her long-lost father Liu Yuanzong.
+With Hua Guhan and Tan Yuchong's help, Liu Qingyao uncovers Liu Yuanjia's treachery and reunites with her father.

-When the Jin emperor Wanyan Liang personally leads an invasion of the Song Empire, Liu Qingyao helps to rally her wulin followers to put up resistance.
-Tan Yuchong is captured while protecting her, but she rescues him with help from the Jin general Yelü Yuanyi, who stages a mutiny.
+When the Jin emperor Wanyan Liang personally leads his troops to invade the Song Empire, Liu Qingyao helps to rally her wulin allies to put up resistance.
+Tan Yuchong is captured while protecting Liu Qingyao, but she rescues him with help from the Jin general Yelü Yuanyi, who starts a mutiny and turns against the Jin Empire.
 The Song defenders defeat the Jin invaders at the Battle of Caishi, and Wanyan Liang is assassinated by Wu Shidun, a Beggar Clan member.

-Meanwhile, Gongsun Qi gets involved in another conspiracy within the Beggar Clan, murdering Helian Qingbo to gain the clan's trust.
-At the Beggar Clan's grand assembly, Liu Qingyao and Hua Guhan expose Gongsun Qi's treachery, forcing him to flee.
-Wu Shidun, with his fellows' support, becomes the Beggar Clan's new chief.
+Meanwhile, Gongsun Qi gets involved in another conspiracy and tries to seize control of the Beggar Clan, murdering Helian Qingbo to gain the clan's trust.
+At the Beggar Clan's grand assembly, Liu Qingyao and Hua Guhan expose Gongsun Qi's machinations, forcing him to flee.
+Wu Shidun, with popular support, becomes the Beggar Clan's new chief.

-Gongsun Qi later abducts Sang Baihong's sister Sang Qinghong, forcing her to marry him and help him master her father's two deadly skills.
+Gongsun Qi later abducts Sang Baihong's sister, Sang Qinghong, forcing her to marry him and help him master her father's two deadly skills.
 To avenge her sister, she sabotages his training, leaving him in a fatal zouhuorumo state.
-Meanwhile, Tan Yuchong loses his inner energy after being poisoned by the Jin emperor Wanyan Yong, but is saved by Liu Qingyao and Hua Guhan, and recovers after a year.
+Meanwhile, Tan Yuchong loses his neigong after being poisoned by the Jin emperor Wanyan Yong, but is saved by Liu Qingyao and Hua Guhan, and recovers after a year.

 In the final confrontation, the heroes team up to defeat the villains.
 Gongsun Qi, dying from his self-inflicted zouhuorumo, finally repents before his death.
 The story concludes with Liu Qingyao and Hua Guhan's marriage, while Tan Yuchong marries Helian Qingyun.
 The three become legendary figures of the wulin, remembered respectively as the "Demoness", the "Mad Hero", and the "Proud Genius".